EIP Application Form - Winter 2023

 - International students are eligible to apply for internships (some restrictions apply) – Please speak with the intern.engineering [at] mcgill.ca (Internship Advisor).

-- You are expected to plan your course schedules prior to beginning the internship job search as you will not be eligible to register for courses during the internship.
+- You are expected to plan your course schedules prior to beginning the internship job search.

 - You are advised to speak with an Academic Advisor to discuss the best time to complete an internship.
 You may not miss more than 2 academic terms (fall/winter) for internships.